 The reaction to Mamdani's victory, on closer examination, is two-sided.
 There are the end-of-the-world hysterics, to be sure, but there is also a great deal of quite genuine admiration of the way his campaign overturned apparently insuperable odds.
 This schizoid attitude is summed up best, perhaps, by the behaviour of Marjorie Taylor Greene - an infamously excitable ultra-Maga congresswoman, who praised Mamdani's "smart" campaign, while sharing a meme of the Statue of Liberty draped in a burqa.
 Cuomo, conceding on election night, was gracious and complimentary.
-Mamdani had run a "really smart he did not have a car).
+Mamdani had run a "really smart and good and impactful campaign ...
+Tonight is his night.
+He deserved it.
+He won."